wallyqs/org-converge/README.md

 # Contributing

-The project is in very early development at this moment, but if you feel that it is interesting enough, please create a ticket so start the discussion.
+The project is in very early development at this moment, but if you feel that it is interesting enough, please create a ticket to start the discussion.